medic/cht-docs/content/en/core/overview/translations.md

 ## Exporting changes from POEditor to GitHub
 To be done *only* by exporting all translations through the CLI tool.
-If you don't have an API token, please contact a Medic Mobile developer, product manager, or CTO.
+If you don't have an API token, please contact a Medic developer.
 Please do not disclose this API token to anyone else.